Pranjal31/INSM-P4/README.md

 Environment setup
 =================
 1. To compile P4 code a lot of dependencies are needed including the p4c compiler.
-Stanford University has published a VM for instructional use, with all the dependencies pre-installed.
+P4 Language Consortium has published a VM for learning P4, with all the dependencies pre-installed.
-The VM Image can be downloaded from: https://drive.google.com/file/d/1ACkpD66zoBJHCX2K50OO8-pssJGZhzMr/view?usp=sharing
+The VM Image can be downloaded from: https://drive.google.com/file/d/1b3xZ5Tw7AkG6hGt4WLpi5hXuyJim9Gsw/view?usp=sharing

 2. Import the image into VirtualBox and start the VM